github/site-policy/Policies/github-terms-of-service.md

 </details>

-Some Service features may be subject to additional terms specific to that feature or product as set forth in the [GitHub Additional Product Terms](/github/site-policy/github-additional-product-terms), terms that you agree to by accessing or using the Services.
+&dagger; Some Service features may be subject to additional terms specific to that feature or product as set forth in the [GitHub Additional Product Terms](/github/site-policy/github-additional-product-terms), terms that you agree to by accessing or using the Services.

 <BR>